Maxx54OFC2/Replay/README.md

 		return
 	end

-	local vehicleSeat = car:FindFirstChild("VehicleSeat", true)
+	local wheelsFolder = car:FindFirstChild("Wheels")
-	if not vehicleSeat then
+	if not wheelsFolder then
-		playButton.Text = "No Seat!"
+		playButton.Text = "No Wheels!"
 		task.wait(1)
 		playButton.Text = isRecording and "Stop" or "Play" isRecording = false